jenniferskay/kinematics-problems-01/README.md

 This version is the one that I gave to my robotics class in Fall 2022

 It also includes my graphics library and a file to demo it working

+however, somehow my graphics appear to be broken :-(